Short Bhutan Tour Package - 7 Days

 Day 5: Souvenir shopping → Transfer to Paro Airport → Departure

-Short Bhutan Tour - 6 Days
+Short Bhutan Tour Package from Nepal - 6 Days

 Day 1: Arrival in Paro → Drive to Thimphu → Memorial Chorten, Buddha Dordenma, city exploration